dexidp/dex/README.md

 ## Connectors

-When a user logs in through dex, the user's identity is usually stored in another user-management system: a LDAP directory, a GitHub org, etc. Dex acts a shim between a client app and the upstream identity provider.
+When a user logs in through dex, the user's identity is usually stored in another user-management system: a LDAP directory, a GitHub org, etc. Dex acts as a shim between a client app and the upstream identity provider.
 The client only needs to understand OpenID Connect to query dex, while dex implements an array of protocols for querying other user-management systems.

 ![](Documentation/img/dex-flow.png)